STFleming/Riallto/source/prerequisites-aie-license.rst

 To run any of the build time examples, you will need an AIE build license.
 Execute these instructions after the 'Full' install has completed.

-You will require the WSL instance MAC address in order to apply for a AIE build license.
+You will require your network adapters MAC address on Linux and the WSL instance MAC address on Windows in order to apply for a AIE build license.

 On Windows you can get your WSL MAC address by running the following command in Powershell: